Health Education Job Analysis Projects

 Health Education Specialist Practice Analysis (HESPA) 2015

 The latest research study was held in 2013-2014 and known as the Health Education Specialist Practice Analysis- 2015 (HESPA 2015).
 The purpose of this study was to validate the current practice of entry- and advanced-level health education specialists to determine any changes in health education practice since the last major job analysis study, HEJA 2010, and to inform certification, professional preparation, and continuing education initiatives.
-More details are available in A Competency-based Framework for Health Education Specialists – 2015 (available for purchase June 2015).
+More details are available in A Competency-based Framework for Health Education Specialists – 2015 (available for purchase in the NCHEC bookstore).

 Health Educator Job Analysis Project